London

 Europe's first Pan Pacific occupies a 43-storey skyscraper a stone's throw from the City, with a pool on the 19th and a view sweeping the Thames to Canary Wharf.

 Pan Pacific London opened in 2021 in a tower by Kohn Pedersen Fox, all smoked glass and sharp angles.
 We head up to the 19th: the 18-metre pool floats above the City, natural light filtered through bronze screens.
-The rooms, from the 18th floor, embrace Asian sobriety: dark wood, grey marble, deep bathtubs facing the windows.
-The Ajala spa (1,200 m²) offers hammam, sauna, treatment cabins and a Technogym-equipped gym.
-Straits Kitchen serves honest pan-Asian cuisine, no fanfare, with a live dim sum bar.
-From 641 € a night, we pay for the view and modernity, not the soul: it's an impeccable 5★ business hotel, not a historic palace.
+The rooms, from the 18th floor, play Asian sobriety: dark wood, grey marble, deep bathtubs facing the windows.
+The Ajala spa (1,200 m²) offers hammam, sauna, treatment rooms and a Technogym-equipped gym.
+Straits Kitchen serves honest pan-Asian cuisine, no fuss, with a live dim sum bar.
+From 641 € a night, we pay for the view and modernity, not soul: it's an impeccable 5★ business hotel, not a historic palace.
 Service remains attentive, discreet, efficient ✨

 What makes this hotel unique